Ayo Fayose: Political career

 Fayose became the second governor of Ekiti on 29 May 2003, after defeating the incumbent Governor, Niyi Adebayo in the gubernatorial elections.
 He could not complete his tenure as a result of an impeachment on 16 October 2006.

 During the 2014 Ekiti State gubernatorial election, Fayose was again the PDP nominee.
 He won the election and was declared by the Independent National Electoral Commission as the new Governor of Ekiti State, for a second term as a governor.
 The then incumbent governor, Dr Kayode Fayemi conceded defeat and was one of the earliest to congratulate Mr Fayose for winning the election.
-Fayose was inaugurated on 16 Of October, 2014.
+Fayose was inaugurated on 16 October 2014.
 Fayose is now the only Nigerian to defeat an incumbent two times.

 Fayose has also publicly declared his intentions to run for president in Nigerian general election, 2019.
-His party, The Peoples Democratic Party, PDP, admonished him against the ambition to be the party’s presidential candidate in 2019.
+His party, The Peoples Democratic Party, PDP, admonished him against the ambition to be the party's presidential candidate in 2019.
 Fayose later dropped his ambition.

 Allegation of vote rigging

-An army intelligence officer, Captain Sagir Koli of the Nigerian Army 32nd Artillery Brigade, secretly recorded a vote-rigging plan on June 20, 2014 when he was asked to accompany his then commanding Officer, Brigadier General Aliyu Momoh, to a meeting at Spotless Hotel in Ado-Ekiti, Ekiti State.
+An army intelligence officer, Captain Sagir Koli of the Nigerian Army 32nd Artillery Brigade, secretly recorded a vote-rigging plan on 20 June 2014 when he was asked to accompany his then commanding Officer, Brigadier General Aliyu Momoh, to a meeting at Spotless Hotel in Ado-Ekiti, Ekiti State.

-The 37-minute audio recording was attended by the eventual “winner” of the election, Governor Ayodele Fayose of Ekiti State; Senator Iyiola Omisore of Osun State; a member of the National Assembly Abdul Kareem; the Minister for Police Affairs Alhaji Jelili Adesiyan; the former Minister for Police Affairs and navy captain Caleb Olubolade; the Minister of State for Defense Senator Musiliu Obanikoro and PDP Anambra chieftain and failed senate candidate Chris Uba, as they bribed army Brigadier General Momoh with a rank promotion for his assistance in carrying out election fraud in Ekiti State.
+The 37-minute audio recording was attended by the eventual "winner" of the election, Governor Ayodele Fayose of Ekiti State; Senator Iyiola Omisore of Osun State; a member of the National Assembly Abdul Kareem; the Minister for Police Affairs Alhaji Jelili Adesiyan; the former Minister for Police Affairs and navy captain Caleb Olubolade; the Minister of State for Defense Senator Musiliu Obanikoro and PDP Anambra chieftain and failed senate candidate Chris Uba, as they bribed army Brigadier General Momoh with a rank promotion for his assistance in carrying out election fraud in Ekiti State.

-For exposing the vote-rigging of the Ekiti State governor election of Fayose, Captain Sagir Koli was praised by the military for his “non-partisanship and professional conduct during the election period.”
+For exposing the vote-rigging of the Ekiti State governor election of Fayose, Captain Sagir Koli was praised by the military for his "non-partisanship and professional conduct during the election period."